As you go deeper into your practice, it’s inevitable that you’re going to want to hungrily read as much as possible about yoga.

 By Jack Kornfield

 Listen, I gotta be honest about this book: many of my students really resist it as they’re reading it.
-I don’t know if it’s too clunky for them or if it makes them uncomfortable in all the icky spots where the ego hides… but most of them come back to tell me that it changed their life.
-It changed mine too, which is why I make it required reading in my 200-hours online YTT.
+I don’t know if it’s too clunky for them, or if it makes them uncomfortable in all the icky spots where the ego hides… but most of them then come back to tell me that it changed their life.
+It changed mine too, which is why I make it required reading in my 200-hour online YTT.

 by Kristin Leal

-I love Kristin and her take on yoga anatomy, which is why I asked her to co-teach with me in my online course.
-The way that she breaks down the postures and yoga sequencing according to the bones, ligaments, and muscles is beautiful.
-It’s easy to understand and even easier to remember as you begin building your own yoga sequencing and classes.
+I love Kristin and her take on yoga anatomy, which is why I asked her to co-teach with me in my 200-hour online course.
+The way that she breaks down the yoga poses and yoga sequencing according to the bones, ligaments, and muscles is beautiful.
+It’s easy to understand and even easier to remember as you begin building your own yoga sequencing and classes making this the best yoga book for yoga teachers.

 by Bernie Clark